Compare / OpenQR vs Bitly

 Is OpenQR a free alternative to Bitly?

 Yes.
-OpenQR's generator, dynamic (editable) codes, scan analytics, UTM builder, CSV bulk creation and API are all free with no monthly plan.
+The generator, UTM builder, CSV bulk creation and API are free with no monthly plan, and the free tier includes 10 dynamic codes with 7-day scan analytics — with Pro (£4/mo) lifting both to unlimited and full history.
 Bitly's free tier caps QR codes and analytics, with the useful limits on paid plans.

 Does Bitly limit how many QR codes I can make for free?

 Yes — Bitly's free tier allows only a small number of QR codes and short analytics retention.
-OpenQR's dynamic codes and analytics are unlimited and free.
+OpenQR's free tier includes 10 dynamic codes and 7-day analytics, and Pro (£4/mo) makes both unlimited and full-history.

 Can I move my links from Bitly to OpenQR?